wesleydcm/data-structures-java/readme.md

 # Personal Data Structures Study Repository

-Welcome to my Personal Data Structures Study Repository!
+Welcome to my personal Data Structures study repository!
 This repository is a collection of my personal study notes and implementations of fundamental data structures using Java.
 While this repository was created for my own learning, I hope it can be a useful resource for anyone interested in these topics.
 Here, you will find comprehensive resources, code examples, and exercises focused on the following key data structures:

 ## Linked Lists
 Linked lists are a fundamental data structure that consist of a sequence of elements, where each element points to the next one.
 This section covers: